 Under the six UNPRI principles, we'll:

-The UNPRI is based on the idea that ESG issues can affect investment performance and that considering these issues is part of managing an investment portfolio.
+The UNPRI recognises that ESG issues can affect investment performance and that considering these issues is a prudent part of managing an investment portfolio.
 UNPRI is a tool that will lead to a greater understanding of ESG issues and a way of managing ESG risk.
 Its outcome should enhance and protect member benefits.

 As a member of the Australian Council of Superannuation Investors, we already comply with a number of the UN principles, plus we have developed our own ESG policies that will be enhanced over time to respond to evolving sustainability challenges.